rehearsal-js/rehearsal-js/README.md

 ## `rehearsal move`
 ```
 yarn rehearsal move

+Usage: rehearsal move|mv [options] [srcDir]

+git mv extension conversion of .js -> .ts

+Arguments:
+  srcDir                         the path to a package/file/directory that will be moved (default: "")

+Options:
+  -g, --graph                    enable graph resolution of files to move (default: false)
+  --devDeps                      follow packages in 'devDependencies'
+  --deps                         follow packages in 'dependencies'
+  --ignore [packagesOrGlobs...]  space deliminated list of packages or globs to ignore (default: [])
+  -d, --dryRun                   do nothing; only show what would happen (default: false)
+  -h, --help                     display help for command
 ```

 This command performs a file rename (e.g. `.ts`, `.tsx`, `.gts`) and git move against the targeted files in your project and will leverage the migration graph with `--graph` flag.
 Once this command has finished running, commit the changes and continue to the `fix` command.